 When does the furlough scheme end?

-The government’s Coronavirus Job Retention Scheme - also known as the furlough scheme - was due to end on October 31, 2020 but has now been extended until December 2020 to support employers and employees through the country's second national lockdown.
+The government’s Coronavirus Job Retention Scheme - also known as the furlough scheme - was due to end on March 31, 2021, but has been extended to run until September 30, 2021, to help assist the government's roadmap out of lockdown.

 It was introduced to help avoid a redundancy crisis across the UK - the concern being that those businesses who had to stop trading or work at a reduced capacity during lockdown would have to release staff as they could no longer afford to pay their wages.

-The scheme pays 80% of employees’ wages, up to a maximum of £2,500 per month, but businesses will need to contribute 10% of an employee’s wages from July, and 20% from August.
+The scheme will pay 80% of each employees’ wages, up to a maximum of £2,500 per month, but businesses will need to contribute 10% of an employee’s wages from July, and 20% from August.
 It became known as the ‘furlough scheme’ as the main eligibility criteria was that employers needed to classify employees as furloughed, meaning they remain on the payroll but can’t do any work during this time.

 In a bid to help get staff back to work, the terms of the scheme changed from August 1, when furloughed workers were able to return to work part-time with employers being asked to pay a percentage towards the salaries of these furloughed staff.

 How much money has been spent on the Coronavirus Job Retention Scheme?

 As of August 14, 2021, the overall cost of the United Kingdom's job retention scheme was £68.5 billion.